ChatGPT for Treasury: The Good, the Bad, and the Scary

 ChatGPT is a generative artificial intelligence (AI) natural language processing tool created by San Francisco-based research lab OpenAI.
 In January 2023—just two months after its launch—the chatbot reached 100 million monthly active users.
 OpenAI and ChatGPT gained further notoriety by recently partnering with Microsoft for a multi-year alliance valued at $10 billion.

 At its heart, ChatGPT is very simple; it writes natural language (e.g. paragraphs and articles) using data it was trained on, including various books, articles and websites.
 ChatGPT is capable of crafting rather impressive, conversational prose—everything from blog posts to essays to poetry that often appears as if it was written by a real person.
-In fact, we use ChatGPT at Kyriba to generate some of our marketing content.
 It’s so efficient that it recently passed a Wharton MBA exam.

 Google has also taken notice; even though ChatGPT is not a search engine, it is already being viewed as competition for the online search giant.
 Google’s management has developed a chatbot of its own, though in a recent demo, it made a mistake that has already cost the company $100 billion in market value.

-From a treasury perspective, here are some interesting applications that Kyriba is monitoring:
+From a treasury perspective, here are some interesting applications that Kyriba is monitoring to understand more about ChatGPT for treasury management:

 Payments Fraud Prevention